tloredo/sdss_legacy/README.md

 ### Galactic extinction corrections for SEDs

 The `SED_SDSS` class provides capability for correcting a spectrum for Galactic extinction.
 Dust and gas in the Galaxy attenuates light from extragalactic objects in a direction- and wavelength-dependent manner.
-The behavior has been measured, and can largely be described with two empirically identified parameters:
+The behavior has been measured, and the attenuation for a particular object can largely be described with two empirically identified parameters:

-* **Monochromatic attenuation:** Extinction *dims* a spectrum. $A_V$ is the attenuation due to extinction at the effective wavelength of the $V$ band, in magnitudes (positive changes in magnitude correspond to dimming).
+* **Monochromatic attenuation:** Extinction *dims* a spectrum. $A_V$ is the *attenuation* due to extinction at the effective wavelength of the $V$ band, in magnitudes (positive changes in magnitude correspond to dimming).

 * **Color excess:** Extinction *reddens* a spectrum: the attenuation tends to be stronger at short (blue) wavelengths than at long (red) wavelengths, making objects appear redder than they actually are.
-The color excess measures how extinction distorts the *shape* of a spectrum.
+The *color excess* measures how extinction distorts the *shape* of a spectrum.
 The conventional measure is the (positive) color excess induced in the $B-V$ color; this is denoted $E(B-V)$ or $E_{B-V}$.
 Extinction changes the $B-V$ color to $(B+A_B) - (V+A_V)$, so  $E_{B-V} = A_B - A_V$.

-These two quantities are tied together: along a line of sight through dust of homogeneous composition, the more dust one looks through (i.e., the greater the distance), the larger the attenuation, and the larger the reddening.
+These two quantities are tied together: along a line of sight through dust of homogeneous composition, the more dust one looks through (i.e., the greater the distance), the greater the attenuation, and the greater the reddening.
 The relationship between the two depends on the composition of dust along the line of sight, which determines the **extinction curve**: the attenuation as a function of wavelength.
-Empirically, curves of extinction vs. wavelength for different line-of-sight compositions do not cross and are nearly monotonic in wavelength.
+Empirically, curves of extinction vs. wavelength for different dust compositions do not cross and are nearly monotonic in wavelength.
 They thus can be labeled by a single parameter, conventionally taken to be the *reddening parameter*, $R_V$, with $R_V \equiv A_V/E_{B-V}$.
 A typical value is $R_V = 3.1$, i.e., dust producing a color excess of about a third of of the $V$ band attenuation.
 (Some studies find that extinction laws are better described using two parameters to specify the shape.)

 Astronomers so far have not produced definitive measurements and parameterizations of Galactic extinction. `sdss_legacy` users have to make two choices in order to correct a spectrum for extinction, specifying how to handle direction- and wavelength-dependence of extinction.